 ii.
 Is the children’s worker who has primary responsibility for, or authority over the child or children present.

-Eg, doctors, teachers, nurses, paediatricians, youth counsellors and social workers
+Eg, doctors, teachers, nurses, pediatricians, youth counselors, and social workers

 Non-Core Worker – is a children’s worker who has regular, but limited, child contact and any child worker who is not a core worker.